-This document describes how MRLs should be used in conducting assessments of manufacturing maturity and suggests how such assessments should be carried out by:
+Based on lessons learned from work done in DoD and industry, this document describes how MRLs should be used in conducting assessments of manufacturing maturity and suggests how such assessments should be carried out by:

 - 1. Acquisition program managers for all programs of record - 2.
-Managers for all technology development projects and pre-systems acquisition technology demonstration projects intending to transition directly to the acquisition community22 - 3.
+Managers for all technology development projects and pre-systems acquisition technology demonstration projects intending to transition directly to the acquisition community - 3.
 People who are involved in conducting the assessments